Wesfarmers Arts Young Artists

 West Australian Opera and Wesfarmers Arts - Nurturing a new generation of Australian opera talent

-Now in its 11th year, West Australian Opera’s Wesfarmers Arts Young Artist program provides a world-class mentorship experience for Western Australia’s most talented young singers.
+Now in its 11th year, West Australian Opera’s Wesfarmers Arts Young Artist program provides a world-class mentorship experience for Western Australia’s most talented young artists.

 The Young Artist program is designed as an elite mentoring experience with regular coaching, masterclasses with world artists, workshops and performances opportunities designed to develop skills and stagecraft.
 The support of Wesfarmers Arts and the Bendat family over many years has seen many graduates build successful careers on opera stages both locally, nationally and internationally.